 Although voice shopping is still a nascent retail channel, studies show it's set to take off.
 As we approach Amazon Prime Day, more people than ever may be curious about the voice-assisted medium.

-A recent survey by OC&C Strategy Consultants indicates that voice shopping — purchases made using smart speakers — will jump from the $2 billion industry it is today to $40 billion by 2022.
+A recent survey by Sumo Heavy indicates that only 1 in 5 consumers has tried voice shopping.
+However, data suggests voice shopping will increase as digital assistants like Alexa and Google Assistant make their want into more homes.
+In fact, the industry expected to jump from the $2 billion industry it is today to $40 billion by 2022.
 Moreover, Amazon is expected to dominate the new channel with the largest market share of smart speakers, currently more than twice that of its competitors Google and Microsoft.

 The e-tailer has even offered exclusive Alexa-only discounts to consumers who purchase or re-order items via an Alexa device.
-Chances are, we'll see similar offers again during Prime Day 2018.
+Chances are, we'll see similar offers again during this year's Amazon Prime Day.

 But there are some requirements you should know about.
-First, you'll have to be an Amazon customer, and you'll want to be an Amazon Prime subscriber to make Alexa Voice Shopping much easier.
-You'll also need a device with Alexa built in, such as an Echo Dot.
+First, you'll have to be an Amazon customer, and you'll want to be a Prime member subscriber to make Alexa Voice Shopping much easier.
+You'll also need a device with Alexa built in, such as an Echo Dot (opens in new tab).

 If you can tick all those boxes, Alexa Voice Shopping might be a great alternative to brick-and-mortar stores and, yes, traditional online shopping.